 There are two conversations you probably never want to have with a client.

-One of them is when they tell you they didn't know you could have sold them an insurance policy that they bought from someone else.
+One of them is when they tell you they didn't know you could have sold them a life insurance policy that they bought from someone else.

-The other is that you should have sold them an insurance policy – but you didn't – and they ended up needing it.
+The other is that you should have sold them a life insurance policy – but you didn't – and they ended up needing it.
 But it was too late.

 This can be the case with disability income insurance.

-Many agents overlook the importance of disability income insurance because they are, understandably, focusing on other aspects of their insurance practice.
-Disability income insurance may appear to be a foreign concept, especially if the agent focuses on other lines of insurance like commercial or property-casualty insurance.
+Many life insurance producers overlook the importance of disability income insurance because they are, understandably, focusing on other aspects of their practice.
+Disability income insurance may appear to be a foreign concept, especially if the producer focuses on other lines of insurance like commercial or property-casualty insurance.

 Disability income insurance is especially important as people enter their career at a younger age, and all the way through their pre-retirement years, where income earning may be the strongest.